-The WHO estimates the number of diabetics in the world to be approximately 285 million (data from last year): this is almost 6% of the adult population.
-This translates (for type 1 diabetics and for 27% of type 2 diabetics) into the obligation to take daily injections of insulin, uncomfortable and annoying.
-For some time, researchers have been trying to develop a form of insulin to be taken orally - a difficult undertaking, as this protein is literally annihilated by gastric juices.
-Today Australian researchers have found an insulin substitute that could treat diabetes by mouth.
+The WHO estimates the number of diabetics in the world at around 285 million (last year's data): this is almost 6% of the adult population.
+This translates (for type 1 diabetics and for 27% of type 2 diabetics) into the obligation to take daily insulin injections, which are uncomfortable and annoying.
+For some time, researchers have been trying to develop a form of insulin to be taken orally: a difficult undertaking, given that this protein is literally destroyed by gastric juices.
+Today, Australian researchers have discovered an insulin substitute that could cure diabetes orally.

-In an attempt to find it, the Prof Erik Helmerhorst and his team at Curtin University in Australia examined the structure of 3 MILLION active substances: "We looked at a 3D molecular map of insulin, and identified the key factors necessary for this substance to work," says Helmerhorst.
-"We then compared 3 million small molecular structures in 3D that had the same key factors: finally, we found a molecule that behaves like insulin in biological and animal tests.
-We are in the tenth year of research, and we are as close as possible. never to the solution ".
+In an attempt to find it, the Prof Erik Helmerhorst and his team at Curtin University in Australia examined the structure of 3 MILLION active ingredients: “We looked at a 3D molecular map of insulin, and identified the key factors necessary for the activity of this substance,” says Helmerhorst.
+“We then compared 3 million small molecular structures in 3D that had the same key factors: finally, we found a molecule that behaves like insulin in biological and animal tests.
+We are in the tenth year of research, and we are closer than ever to the solution."

-Unlike insulin, the small molecule is not canceled by the stomach and can be taken orally: in addition to eliminating the dependence on needles and syringes forever, it will be much easier for diabetics to carry and store pills than they do. of the vials.
-Finally, an oral formulation, which is cheaper to produce, will help treat diabetes in many developing countries.
+Unlike insulin, the small molecule is not destroyed by the stomach and can be taken orally: in addition to eliminating the dependence on needles and syringes forever, it will be much easier for diabetics to carry and store pills than not of the vials.
+Finally, an oral formulation, which is cheaper to produce, could help treat diabetes in many developing countries.

 The state of research